AemonKouser/Kaggle-Doppelg-nger-Detector/README.md

 ##  Goal

-To analyze Kaggle user behavior and **find similar users** using engineered features and cosine similarity — creating a system that helps:
+To analyze Kaggle user behavior and **find similar users** using engineered features and cosine similarity, creating a system that helps:

 - New users discover role models to follow
 - Community builders connect like-minded contributors